Automatic and effective discovery of quantum kernels: Automatic discovery of quantum kernels

 \subsection{Optimization}

 The optimization technique is used to solve Equation~\ref{eq:optimization}.
-Due to the non-convexity of the cost function, we can only use optimization technique which are heuristic, providing us with no guarantees on the optimality of the solution.
-Our approach to be independent of any specific optimization technique.
+Due to the non-convexity of the cost function, we can only use heuristic optimization techniques, providing us with no guarantees on the optimality of the solution; as such, it could potentially fail due to the exponentially increasing dimensionality of the search space, inefficacy of the optimization criteria selected, and convergence to suboptimal solutions.
+Our approach is independent of any specific optimization technique.
 In our software, we have implemented several of them.
+A more detailed description of these techniques is given in Supplementary Materials S-IV.